translate/pootle/docs/server/commands.rst

 refresh_stats
 ^^^^^^^^^^^^^

-This command will add RQ job to go through all existing projects making sure calculated data is up to date.
+This command will add a background job to go through all existing projects making sure calculated data is up to date.

-``refresh_stats`` job will flush existing caches and update the statistics cache.
+The ``refresh_stats`` job will flush existing caches and update the statistics cache.

-When the ``--calculate-checks`` option is set, quality checks will be recalculated for all existing units in the database.

 This command will go through all existing projects making sure statistics are up to date.